 You might have heard that real India lives in its village.
 I do not agree with that.
 I think urban areas may have similarities with urban pockets around the world.
 Rural regions are a little more rooted in culture and traditions.

 I recommend spending some time in a small village.
-Check out this list of Rural Tourism Companies that offer experiences in Indian hinterlands.
+Check out this list of Rural Tourism Companies that offer experiences in the Indian hinterlands.

 You can also choose to visit artisan villages like Bishnupur in Bengal, Raghurajpur in Odisha, Pochampally near Hyderabad, or Firozabad near Agra.
 Again these places are not too difficult to find.
 You just need to budget some time in your trip itinerary to stop at a village and explore the simpler life of agrarian society.